 Students in the Art Therapy specialization take their art therapy courses through the Vancouver Art Therapy Institute.

 Students in the Art Therapy specialization take art therapy courses through the Vancouver Art Therapy Institute (VATI).
-VATI was established in 1982 and is accredited by the Private Career Training Institutions Agency (PCTIA) of British Columbia.
+VATI was established in 1982 and is accredited by the Degree Quality Assessment Board of the Province of British Columbia.
 VATI offers a Graduate Level Diploma Program in Art Therapy.
 Students in the Master of Counselling: Art Therapy (MC:AT) take core program courses through Athabasca University and then access specialization courses through VATI.
 The VATI courses are recognized for transfer credit into the Athabasca University MC:AT.

 The MC:AT is designed to provide students with both a solid foundation in counselling practice as well as specialized training in Art Therapy.
 Art Therapy provides individuals with an opportunity to explore personal problems and potentials through painting, sculpture, or drawing.
 The symbolic communication of emotions and experiences through art leads naturally into other more traditional verbal forms of counselling processes.

 For details on courses, see the Art Therapy specialization program regulations.

 * This program is offered under the written consent of the Minister of Advanced Education effective February 24, 2014, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
 Reconfirmed March 27, 2014.